alissonsol/Archive/docs/hacks.md

 Edit until it works using `kubectl edit svc [service-name] -n [namespace-name]`.
 The same is valid for other kinds of artifacts (configMaps, pods, etc.).
 Then try to create the sequence of `kubectl patch` statements to guarantee the artifact will get to the right state.

+## Debugging localhost issues

+A hack here after deploying resources and components is just to reset the Kubernetes cluster in Docker and reconnect the contexts.
+There is a PowerShell script named `context-copy` under the automation folder that can be used for that.
+The names of the contexts that may need to be reconnected at in the `resources.output.yml` file, and deleting those ahead of time avoids issues.
+Then, just use `context-copy [sourceContextName] [destinationContextName]`.

+GitHub issue documenting need to restart Docker: <https://github.com/docker/for-mac/issues/4903>

+## PodSecurityPolicy

+- Check with `kubectl get psp -A`
+- Delete with `kubectl delete psp [name]`

 Back to main [readme](../README.md)